How to Write a Great Father of the Bride Speech (With Wording Ideas)

 4. Welcome your daughter's partner to the family.

 "Make sure you include the person she has chosen to marry in your speech," Goldberg says.
-Falcon adds: How did you feel when your daughter first met her now-spouse?
-How has your affection grown for her partner over time?
-Address your new in-law directly and share a few words about something that's unique to your connection with them.
+But be sure to steer clear of any cliches.
+"We've all heard the line about how you're not losing a daughter, you're gaining a son," Peterson adds.
+"Instead, express how you feel about your new son-in-law or daughter-in-law in your own words."
+Falcon suggests: How did you feel when your daughter first met her now-spouse?
+How has your affection for her partner grown over time?
+Address your new in-laws directly and share a few words about something unique to your connection with them.

 5. Speak about the couple's relationship.